-Jobsite work doesn’t end when the rain, snow, and cold temps roll in, so manufacturers are stepping up their cold-weather apparel products to make sure you’re prepared.
+Jobsite work doesn’t end when the rain, snow, and cold temps roll in, so manufacturers are stepping up their cold-weather workwear products to make sure you’re prepared.

 Without proper precautions, the plummeting winter temperatures can put construction workers and residential tradespeople at risk for cold-related illnesses.